* Attention back on tightening monetary outlook for Europe, U.S.

 "We are going back to trading diverging monetary policy," said Athanasios Vamvakadis, head of G10 currency strategy at Bank of America Merrill Lynch in London.

 "The market has priced in a 75 to 80 percent chance of a U.S. rate hike in June.
 At the same time the market expects that the (European Central Bank) will start tapering later this year.
 So both the euro and dollar should do well against the yen."

 The Swiss franc, another currency with firmly negative interest rates as well as a central bank actively seeking to weaken it with market intervention, fell to its lowest against the euro since mid-October.
-It is down just over 2 percent against the euro in the past fortnight, compared to an almost 3 percent fall in the dollar.

-Still, the euro zone's GDP growth in the first quarter, due next week, is expected to have outpaced anaemic 0.7 percent growth in the United States in the same period.
+The currency bloc's GDP growth in the first quarter, due next week, is expected to have outpaced anaemic 0.7 percent growth in the United States in the same period.
 Inflation jumped back to 1.9 percent in April.

 ECB board member Yves Mersch said on Monday that the central bank is close to replacing its negative view with a neutral one on whether the euro zone economy will reach growth targets, and should adjust its policy guidance accordingly.

 ECB chief Mario Draghi is due to speak to the Dutch parliament on Wednesday.